-High Cost players value plays based on match-up, opportunity and breakout potential.
+High-Cost players value plays based on the match-up, opportunity, and breakout potential.

-In closing, I would be remiss if I did not acknowledge that there are so many outstanding fantasy football analysists currently producing outstanding daily and weekly content for DFF and redraft leagues.
+In closing, I would be remiss if I did not acknowledge that there are so many outstanding fantasy football analysts currently producing outstanding daily and weekly content for DFS and redraft leagues.
 I am grasping at the coattails of true giants in the fantasy football industry and have been inspired to do this because of them.
-Fantasy pioneers like Dave Richard, JJ Zacherisen, C.D.
-Carter, Min Cash Pete, Scott Fish, The Football Guys, Brad Evans, Pat D, Pat Thorman, LordReebs, Matt Harmon, Tags and Bobby, the Footballers (not JayGriz, his takes are static), Ian Hartiz, Matt Walden, The Great Sigmund Bloom, Warren Sharp, Scott Barrett and the list has so many more people on it!
-These are the brilliant football minds that I follow/stalk/idolize on my fantasy twitter each day (sorry for all the fanboying and GIFs gentlemen).
+Fantasy pioneers like Dave Richard, JJ Zachariason, Denny Carter, Min Cash Pete, Scott Fish, The Football Guys, Brad Evans, Pat D, Pat Thorman, LordReebs, Joe Pisapia, Matt Harmon, Tags, the Footballers (not JayGriz, his takes are static), Ian Hartitz, Matt Waldmen, The Great Sigmund Bloom, Warren Sharp, Scott Barrett, and the list has so many more people on it!
+These are the brilliant football minds that I follow/study/idolize on my fantasy twitter each day (sorry for all the fanboying and GIFs gentlemen).
 They are all my true heroes!